satu0king/PolynomialGenerator/README.md

 # PolynomialGenerator
-Apply Linear Regression to obtain polynomials
+Linear Regression to obtain polynomials using gradient descent